Newtoniano20/CFD-MF-Q4/README.md

 ## Explanation

 The N1 folder contains the example files we where given as a template for this project.
 The N2 folder, is the first attempt at the task.
 Why N + Number?
 Because It is Test Number 1, so the N is "Number".
+The N3 is the third attempt and from it we built what's inside the Final directory, where we have both subsonic and supersonic results with mesh + geo files used.